Bhumika-Manchikanti/Netflix-Clone/README.md

-# Netflix-Clone Developed using Html, CSS , JavaScript
+# Netflix-Clone using Html, CSS , JavaScript